silviot/edx-platform-wiki/Proposal:-Conventions-for-edX-REST-APIs.md

 3. Enabling third party additions
 4. Discovery

+### Big Open Questions

+1. Should canonical entities even bother pointing to different versions?
+2. Should canonical entities only point to top level sub-api pages like `analytics.edx.org/api/courses/my_course` instead of the sub-resources?
+Would simplify.

 ### Example Using a Canoncial Entity

 There are certain entities that are such a core concept to edX that they are